 Squop-Bristol is a drinking game played by CUTwC that has the advantage of needing no cards or special equipment, may not need the ability to hear each other or to use one's hands, and has a sliding difficulty scale based on the number of elements included, which makes it suitable for novices.
 While primarily a reaction game, it does afford some opportunity for tactics (and victimisation).
 Unfortunately, it does not work well over a videoconference.

-One participant is deemed to be finesmaster for the duration of the game (unless he relinquishes his authority voluntarily).
-The finesmaster's word is final in all things to do with fining and rules aribitration.
+One participant is deemed to be finesmaster for the duration of the game (unless they relinquish their authority voluntarily).
+The finesmaster’s word is final in all things to do with fining and rules aribitration.
 The finesmaster also indicates which player is to make the first move.
 Normally the game stops whenever a fineable offence occurs, and the finesmaster picks a new participant to start.
 The finesmaster cannot simultaneously be Club Smith - if the finesmaster incurs Smithood, another player must act as regent until someone else becomes Club Smith.
 (It is traditional to mime the transfer of a crown to let everyone see this.)

 A further complication to this game is the rule of Club Smith.
-Any player who plays the fourth squop in a row, the fourth Bristol in a row (if Bristols and squops have been swapped), the fourth in a sequence consisting only of Penhaligons, John Lennon memorial shots, kippers and herrings, the fourth Jings in a row, the fourth Crivens in a row (if Jings and Crivens have been swapped), or the fourth in a sequence consisting only of M'chte me and help me Bob, becomes Club Smith (and has to drink a fine).
-If it is the Club Smith's turn to act and he has the opportunity to complete four in a row, he has to do so (and drink the fine) or drink a double fine.
+Any player who plays the fourth squop in a row, the fourth Bristol in a row (if Bristols and squops have been swapped), the fourth in a sequence consisting only of Penhaligons, John Lennon memorial shots, kippers and herrings, the fourth Jings in a row, the fourth Crivens in a row (if Jings and Crivens have been swapped), or the fourth in a sequence consisting only of M’chte me and help me Bob, becomes Club Smith (and has to drink a fine).
+If it is the Club Smith’s turn to act and they have the opportunity to complete four in a row, they have to do so (and drink the fine) or drink a double fine.
 The finesmaster may declare victimisation rules to be in force if people are picking on the Club Smith, in which case the person sending the third-in-a-row to the Club Smith must also drink a fine.
 The only way to stop being Club Smith is for someone else to accidentally complete a four-in-a-row and take over the mantle.
-The Club Smith is required to wear some indicative attire during his Smithood, typically something that restricts his vision, making the game harder.
+The Club Smith is required to wear some indicative attire during their Smithood, typically something that restricts their vision, making the game harder.
 Common options are a club scarf wrapped around the head, or, where available, the Cool Dude Shades (roll-up eclipse glasses).

 Most of the moves have hand movements, which aid in clarifying which move has been made, and also allow the game to be played without calling moves, for example in loud pubs.
 Normally the name of the move is called out when the move is played.